n4t3m/Hibana/README.md

 # [WIP] Hibana

-A simple WIP hacked client created using the Fabric API.
+A simple WIP modded client created using the Fabric API.

 This project was originally created for a Cyber@UCR general meeting.
 I'm going to continue making this because it's fun to "reverse engineer" how Minecraft works and make these modifications.